MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/implementation-offline-troubleshooting.md

 ## Troubleshooting

 If the following table doesn't list an error that you're receiving, create a support request so that Microsoft Support can help you fix the issue.
 This section will be updated with additional errors over time.
-Therefore, you should review this article before you implement or update Modern POS or Store Commerce registers that use offline databases.
+Therefore, you should review this article before you implement or update Store Commerce app registers that use offline databases.

 Note that all troubleshooting errors begin with **Microsoft\_Dynamics\_**.
 However, in the following table, this prepended string is omitted from the error codes to shorten them.